 At least with what is learnt in Dividend Machines, you will know what knowledge to supplement what you already learnt in the course in the future along the journey.

-The knowledge are imparted in 31 videos that you can view online, so you can view it wherever you are, whenever you can, how many times you want.
-There are advantages here because hectic investors would not have to be jammed up by last minute work assignments and missed attending certain daysg a module.
-If you felt you catch no ball on certain area, you can rewatch it a few times.
+The knowledge is imparted in 31 videos that you can view online, so you can view it wherever you are, whenever you can, how many times you want.
+There are advantages here because hectic investors would not have to be jammed up by last-minute work assignments and miss attending certain days a module.
+If you felt you caught no-ball in a certain area, you can rewatch it a few times.

 If you still do not feel connected to what was taught, you have access to your lead trainers via question and answers sessions.

-Fifth person would want you to share with them the result along the way, and feedback sessions enables you to clarify some of the nuances of dividend investing that if you do not clarify would make the whole investing understanding unclear.
+The fifth person would want you to share with them the result along the way, and feedback sessions enable you to clarify some of the nuances of dividend investing that if you do not clarify would make the whole investing understanding unclear.

 I thought that is a very affordable price to pay considering what is provided and how it can bridge the gap of time required to self educate to gain competency, avoid common mistakes, set up efficient systems in dividend investing.

-When you signed up today, you will gain access to a free workshop conducted by Rusmin and Victor.
+When you sign up today, you will gain access to a free workshop conducted by Rusmin and Victor.

-On an $8000 worth of stock, SG$435 could be a potential 4.3% loss.
-Gaining the knowledge might help you avoid the mistake.
+On an $8000 worth of stock, SG$588 could be a potential 7.3% loss.
+Gaining knowledge might help you avoid mistakes.
 It could also help you better choose between an unsustainable 9% yielding stock and a sustainable 8% yielding stock.